-Individual performance reports for 2018/19 can be accessed via the links below:
+Individual performance reports for 2020/21 can be accessed via the links below:

-Report Date Presented Reference Link to Meeting Draft Performance Management Framework 2018/19 9 th April 2018 Item 13 April FRA Meeting Performance Management Framework Targets 2018/19 25 th June 2018 Item 17 June FRA Meeting Annual Corporate Performance Report 2018/19 24th June 2019 Item 14 June FRA Meeting
+Report Date Presented Reference Link to Meeting Performance Management Framework & Targets 2020/21 10 th February 2020 Item 15 February FRA Meeting Annual Corporate Performance Report 2020/21 21 st June 2021 Item 12 June FRA Meeting

-2018/19 Treasury Management Overview
+2020/21 Treasury Management Overview

-Facing continued economic uncertainty, the focus of the Authority's Treasury Management Strategy for 2018/19 was on managing risk:
+Facing continued economic uncertainty, the focus of the Authority's Treasury Management Strategy for 2020/21 was on managing risk:

-- The focus of the borrowing strategy was on minimising interest costs whilst avoiding undue exposure to interest rate and refinancing risk. - The purpose of the investment strategy was to ensure that its cash balances were invested prudently and were available when needed to meet the Authority's spending commitments.
+- The focus of the borrowing strategy was on reducing the Authority's exposure to interest rate and refinancing risk, whilst maintaining a small under-borrowed position in order to keep its financing costs to a minimum. - The purpose of the investment strategy was to ensure that the Authority's cash balances were invested prudently and were available when needed to meet its spending commitments.
 This reflects the recommended investment priorities of security, liquidity and yield (in that order).